Researching as a Writer 1: Icebergs and Audience

-Developing Writing 1: Craft, Form and Genre / Exploratory Writing
+Developing Writing 1: Craft, Form and Exploratory Writing

 The Writing Ecosystem 1: Navigating networks

-This module will focus on markets for creative writing in terms of publishing and production of written work.
-It will also investigate local, national and international ecosystems that provide paid commissions, professional development and support for writers.
+This module will focus on markets for creative writing in terms of routes into publishing and the production of written work.
+It will also investigate ecosystems that provide work, professional development and support for writers.
 We will look at submitting work for publication, applying for grants, writing as a business and the publishing/production industries.
-We will also explore the avenue of producing your own work independently, both in terms of self-publishing and indie filmmaking via crowdfunding etc. The module will be taught by Creative Writing staff members but enhanced by visits from writing and publishing professionals.
+We will also explore the avenue of producing your own work independently, both in terms of self-publishing and indie filmmaking via crowdfunding etc. The module will reinforce the importance of collaboration and explore the significance of the ‘Author’s Story.’

 The Writing Ecosystem 2: Performance, Presentation, Pedagogy